 Garage Entry Courtyard

 A quaint vintage home near Baltimore, Maryland, was redesigned for the new homeowners' lifestyles and needs.
-Basically, Smithouse Construction renovated the entire house, added a second story, a master suite, built a porch, and constructed a garage to shelter multiple cars.
-Working with the architectural firm Patrick D. Jaronsinski & Associates, Smithouse installed Cloplay Coachman doors, which perfectly match the house in style and color.Continue to 6 of 21 below.
+Basically, Smithouse Construction renovated the entire house, added a second story, a primary suite, built a porch, and constructed a garage to shelter multiple cars.
+Working with the architectural firm Patrick D. Jaronsinski & Associates, Smithouse installed Cloplay Coachman doors, which perfectly match the house in style and color.Continue to 5 of 20 below.

 The San Francisco bay area city of Berkeley has always stood out for its creativity and personal expression.
 As the home of the University of California, Berkeley, residents are diverse and active in local issues.
 Homes include everything from modest cottages to Victorians built in the 1880s to residences designed by renowned architects Frank Lloyd Wright, Julia Morgan, and Bernard Maybeck.